 Classification occurs only on a physical interface basis.
-No support exists for classifying packets at the VLAN level.
+No support exists for classifying packets at the VLAN or the switched virtual interface level.

 You specify which fields in the frame or packet that you want to use to classify incoming traffic.